CEMPD/VERDI/doc/User_manual/VerdiUserManual_1.6.0_alpha.md

 |                     |                    | Show Grid Lines           | Animate Plot                      | Set Current Maps as Plot Default |
 |                     |                    | Show Lat/Lon              | Add Overlay                       |                                  |

-<span id="_Ref323233916" class="anchor"><span id="_Toc197166162" class="anchor"><span id="_Toc292295071" class="anchor"><span id="_Toc327606492" class="anchor"></span></span></span></span>Figure ‑.
-Tile and Areal Interpolation Plot Pull-down Menu Options

-The menu options at the top of the Vertical Cross Section, Time Series, Time Series Bar Plot and Scatter Plot include those shown in Figure 11‑2.
+The menu options at the top of the Vertical Cross Section, Time Series, Time Series Bar Plot and Scatter Plot include those shown in [Table 11‑2](#Table11-2).
 Most options are common to all plots, and function in the same way (unless the option is grayed out).
 Therefore, this chapter is organized by menu instead of by plot type.

+<a id=Table11-2></a>
+Table 11‑2.
+Vertical Cross Section, Time Series, Time Series Bar, Scatter Plot Pull-down Menu Options

 | File            | Configure          | Controls     | Plot                              |
 |-----------------|--------------------|--------------|-----------------------------------|